Are you an eye care provider?

 |Aniseikonia correction calculation||--||--||--||++|

 Because it is the most complete product for aniseikonia management, we will now discuss the aniseikonia test of the Aniseikonia Inspector, version 3.
 The patient looks through red-green glasses at the computer screen, which gives a series of test images (see Fig. 3a for one such an image).
 For each test image the patient's task is to identify which of the two I-shaped bars is perceived as larger (a forced choice procedure).
 Note that because of the red-green glasses, one eye sees only the left I-bar and the other eye sees only the right I-bar.
 If all images of a series have been presented, the data can be plotted in a 'psychometric curve' (see Fig. 4).
 Using a maximum likelihood mathematical method, the aniseikonia value can be obtained from this data.
-One of the advantages of this forced choice method compared to a method of adjustment (such as used in version 1 of the software and the 'New' Aniseikonia Test) is that the forced choice method also provides information about the consistency/accuracy of the measurement.
-This is also very useful when the patient self-administers the test and the results are analyzed elsewhere, such as in Optical Diagnostics' aniseikonia testing service.
+One of the advantages of this forced choice method compared to a method of adjustment (such as used in the Basic Aniseikonia test and the 'New' Aniseikonia Test) is that the forced choice method also provides information about the consistency/accuracy of the measurement.
+This is also very useful when the patient self-administers the test and the results are analyzed elsewhere.

 Figure 3: a) Example of a single aniseikonia test image, b) same aniseikonia test image as on the left, but now with an (exaggerated) vertical fixation disparity compensation (click on image to enlarge).